him-b/EKS_GitOps_Argo-CD/README.md

-9) DNS mapping to be done as hosts is go-app.local nslookup <NLB IP>: gets an address, copy this address and paste in hosts along with host name as go-app.local change it in sudo vim /etc/hosts
+9) DNS mapping to be done as hosts is go-app.local nslookup <NLB IP>: gets an address, copy this address and paste in hosts along with host name as go-app.local add this in host file command as: sudo vim /etc/hosts

 10) check if application is running by hitting: go-app.local/courses